Every AI Coding Session, Governed. Every Pattern, Earned.

 Every correction makes the system smarter.
 Permanently.

-Standards aren't born—they're earned.
+Standards aren't declared — they're earned.
 Every correction moves a pattern through a lifecycle that no static rules file can replicate.

 🌱